Top 10 Handmade Artisan Papers Brands

 Baoding Huarong Paper Factory

-Baoding Huarong Paper Factory, established in 1992 in Baoding, Hebei Province, China, is a leading Chinese manufacturer of artist-grade watercolour and fine art papers, marketed under the Baohong brand—one of the most recognized Chinese art paper brands internationally.
-With 100-300 employees and annual revenue estimated in the tens of millions of RMB, Baohong operates a single large-scale manufacturing facility that combines industrial efficiency with traditional papermaking techniques.
-The company has carved a distinctive niche as a high-quality, affordable alternative to premium European watercolour papers, with products formulated using 100% cotton, cotton-wood pulp blends, and wood-free cellulose.
-Baohong papers are known for their excellent sizing, consistent surface quality, and reliable performance suitable for watercolour, gouache, acrylic, pastel, and mixed media applications.
-Through a network of major international art supply distributors, Baohong products are available in over 30 countries, with particularly strong presence in the European and North American value-conscious artist segments.
-The brand has gained significant traction on platforms like Amazon and through specialty art retailers, benefiting from the growing global demand for quality watercolour supplies at accessible price points.
+Baoding Huarong Paper Factory, established in 1992 by Shi Liming in Baoding, Hebei Province, China, is a leading Chinese manufacturer of artist-grade watercolour and fine art papers marketed under the Baohong brand - one of the most recognized Chinese art paper brands on the international market.
+With 100-300 employees and estimated annual revenue in the tens of millions of RMB, Baohong operates a single large-scale manufacturing facility that combines industrial efficiency with traditional papermaking craftsmanship.
+The brand has carved a distinctive niche as a high-quality, affordable alternative to premium European watercolour papers, with products formulated using 100% cotton, cotton-wood pulp blends, and wood-free cellulose at price points typically 30-50% lower than comparable European brands.
+Baohong papers are known for their excellent sizing consistency, reliable surface quality, and performance suitable for watercolour, gouache, acrylic, pastel, and mixed media applications.
+Available in both Artist (professional) and Academy (student) grades across three surface textures - hot press, cold press, and rough - in weights from 200gsm to 640gsm, Baohong papers are distributed through major international art supply retailers in over 30 countries.
+The brand has gained significant traction on global e-commerce platforms including Amazon, Jackson's Art Supplies, and Blick Art Materials, benefiting from strong user reviews and the growing demand for quality watercolour supplies at accessible price points.
+Baohong has been endorsed by internationally recognized watercolour artists including Ross Patterson and David Taylor, who have contributed to product development and quality validation

-Strengths: Strong value proposition as a high-quality, affordable alternative to European fine art papers; growing international distribution presence in 30+ countries; consistent product quality recognized by global artist communities; modern manufacturing combining industrial efficiency with artisanal quality; strong online retail presence and positive user reviews globally.
+Strengths: exceptional value proposition: Exceptional value proposition as high-quality, affordable alternative to European fine art papers at 30-50% lower price points; growing international distribution: growing international distribution presence across 30+ countries with strong online retail penetration; consistent professional-grade quality: consistent product quality recognized by global artist communities and validated by professional watercolourists; modern-artisanal manufacturing: modern manufacturing combining industrial efficiency with artisanal quality control; strong online retail presence: strong online retail presence and positive user reviews on Amazon, Jackson's, and Blick; professional artist endorsement: endorsed by internationally recognized watercolour artists Ross Patterson and David Taylor.

 Brand